aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/delete-ranges-in-document/_index.md

 ﻿---
-title: Delete Ranges in Document
+title: Delete Ranges in Document – Aspose.Words for Java
+articleTitle: Delete Ranges in Document
+linktitle: Delete Ranges in Document
 description: "Aspose.Words for Java allows you to delete ranges from a document easily and fast instead of using Apache POI."
 type: docs
 weight: 20